BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/01-prereqs.md

 **Prerequisites:** Your organization will need to provision computing resources and encrypted snapshot storage and dedicate personnel to maintenance, updates, and security (i.e. data breach detection).

 **Options:** You can use a **Backend** hosted by your institution with your customized **Native App** or **Frontend** or the current Division of Digital Psychiatry version.

-At this time it is not possible to use the BIDMC server to host your data.

 ---